15 DIY House Plumbing Tasks Every Homeowner Should Know How to Do

 7. Clean Out Gutters

 Cleaning gutters twice a year can prevent clogs caused by debris and pests.
-Climb the latter carefully, using a stabilizer or find an extra set of hands to hold it, and remove leaves by hand or use a leaf blower, garden hose, or wet-dry vac.
+Climb the ladder carefully, using a stabilizer, or find an extra set of hands to hold it, and remove leaves by hand or use a leaf blower, garden hose, or wet-dry vac.
 Afraid of heights?
 You can buy special attachments for your leaf blower or wet-dry vac in order to get the job done from the ground.

 8. Unclog a Roof Drain